shichao-an/notes/docs/golang/index.md

     * **Package scope**: lowercase
     * **Exported**: uppercase
 * Inheritance: embedding one or multiple types
 * Polymorphism: a variable of a type can be assigned to a variable of any interface it implements.
-Types and interfaces are loosely coupled; multiple inheritance is possible through implementing multiple interfaces
+Types and interfaces are loosely coupled; multiple inheritance is possible through implementing multiple interfaces.

 #### Higher order functions
 [TWTG p306-309]